Cancer Care Northwest

 A technology partner that “gets it”

 “I’ve worked with other technology partners in my healthcare career,” says O’Leary.
 “Nuvodia’s affiliation with Inland Imaging is an important relationship for us.
-If anyone understands the resources necessary for pushing large images and the importance of system availability and performance, it is Nuvodia.
+Nuvodia understands what is necessary for pushing large images and the importance of system availability and performance.
 They get healthcare.”

 Nuvodia began their relationship with Cancer Care Northwest by taking on a couple of smaller projects.
 “The projects were completed on time, on budget, and it was a good working relationship,” says O’Leary.
 “They understand disruption of service for patient care is unacceptable.
 Our patients are under enough stress.
 We need to ensure our physicians and patients have timely, secure access to diagnostic imaging, pathology, and lab results to make informed decisions regarding their care.”